 Instead, the applicable standard of care is the generally accepted standard for physicians with similar skills, education, and training within the same medical community.
 To determine the proper standard of care, the court will look at the generally accepted medical practices used by other doctors in the same geographical area and in the same medical specialty.
 This typically requires testimony from doctors who are experts in the same field, medical specialty, and community as the plaintiff’s physician.

-Don’t Wait to Speak to a Lawyer
+Don’t Wait to Speak to Our Attorneys

 Are You a Victim of Medical Malpractice?